What does the term “common cold” mean?

 Ways to prevent the common cold?

 - HANDWASHING is the most important way to reduce the spread of cold viruses:

 - Wash after sneezing, coughing, wiping or touching your nose

 - Wash after being in contact with other people, especially anyone who has a cold

 - If soap and water are not available, use alcohol-based hand sanitizers

-- Caregivers should lead by example, and encourage the person in your care to use tissues to cover their nose and mouth when sneezing or coughing, or to direct their cough into their elbow or upper sleeve
+- Encourage the person in your care to use tissues to cover their nose and mouth when sneezing or coughing, or to direct their cough into their elbow or upper sleeve

 - Avoid sharing items until they have been cleaned

 - Eat healthy, nutrition-rich foods

 - Control stress as this can weaken your immune system